cleppy/AppTracker/README.md

     Data Accuracy: The UsageStatsManager provides data based on the device's tracking.
 There might be slight delays in real-time updates depending on the Android system's behavior.

     Background Work: WorkManager ensures that data is collected periodically in the background (e.g., every 15 minutes), but immediate updates require a manual refresh or opening the app.

-Feel free to contribute, report issues, or suggest improvements!